TULiberalArts/Greek-and-Roman-Classics/pages/home.md

 ---
 title: Home
 permalink: /
-layout: home3
+layout: tla_home
 description: >-
 keywords: ''
 feature: true
 feature-title: NEED A TITLE
 feature-body: >-
   Students in the Department of Greek and Roman Classics study the cultures and languages of two major civilizations of the ancient Mediterranean world.
 feature-image: media/Classics hero 2_bg.png
 published: true

 ---
 ## Explore Classical Languages, Literature and Civilizations
 <div align="right"><iframe width="250" height="250" src="https://www.youtube.com/embed/EfbnDyxl6ks" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>
 The Department of Greek and Roman Classics is the vibrant home to a host of dedicated faculty members and engaging undergraduate majors.
 Both of our program options offer a sound liberal arts background — skills in critical thinking, reading and expressing oneself fluently and with cultural sophistication — that prepares students for success in any career.
 They select from two major concentrations based on their interests and goals:

 - Classical Civilizations
 - Classical Languages and Literature

 ___